The 7 best manual breast pumps 2023

 Tip: begin by massaging your breast for a few minutes – this helps with the let-down reflex.

 Hand-held pumps: with the bottle attached, place the breast shield over your nipple and make sure it's in the centre of the funnel.
 Gently press down on the handle to stimulate milk flow and repeat.
-Once your milk starts to flow, press the handle and hold for a few seconds before releasing.
+Once your milk starts to flow, press the handle and hold for a few seconds before releasing it.

 Tip: When your milk starts slowing down, switch breasts.
 Then swap back again as you may find you have more milk to express.